mauritsl/bluegate/README.md

 float    | Floats (e.g. -34.3, .3 or 63)
 uuid     | Matches UUID versions 1 to 5
 path     | Matches all characters including forward slashes ("/")

+Accepting path parameters via function arguments should be preferred above using ``this.parameters``.
+The last object was added to allow abstract functions to handle multiple callbacks.

 ### Query arguments